-Bullying has serious harmful effects that can last a lifetime.
+Bullying and assault in school has serious harmful effects that can last a lifetime.
 Sadly, like Cath, many young children in our schools are the victims of bullying and our current framework in schools is not adequately addressing the problem and protecting our children.

 "If you’ve made a report to your child's school about bullying, the school should check into the welfare of your child and ensure that reasonable steps are taken to prevent the bullying," says Ms Ioannou.
 "Children have the right to be safe, and more needs to be done in this space to protect them."

 In 1983, three adolescent boys in northern Norway died by suicide.
 After reports that all three boys were victims of severe bullying by peers, the country's Ministry of Education initiated a national campaign against bullying in schools.
 As a result, the first version of the Olweus Bullying Prevention Program was developed.